Disclaimer: I don't own anything Mario related, Nintendo does, but I do own this story.

 Morton shook his head, fell to his knees and made begging motions with his hands, trying with all his might to say 'please', but once again failing.
 Roy smiled down at his sibling and patted him on his three-haired head.
-"Alright Morty, if you don't want me ta tell dan I guess I'll… have ta tell dem anyway!"
-With that the pink-headed Koopaling vaulted over his brother and started running down the stairs calling, "Morton lost his voice!" at the top of his lungs.
+"Alright Morty, if ya don't want me ta tell dan I guess I'll… have ta tell dem anyway!"
+With that, the pink-headed Koopaling vaulted over his brother and started running down the stairs calling "Morton lost his voice!" at the top of his lungs.

 Morton tried to shout 'no!' and ran off in pursuit of his brother, although he knew the chase would be a futile as his attempts to speak.

 Meanwhile, down in the main hall, the other six Koopalings were already assembled.
-Bowser was happily bragging to Junior about how he had flamed Kammy after finding her asleep on the throne a second time, after he caught a few extra hours of z's himself, and didn't leave so much as a scorch-mark on his golden chair.
+Bowser was happily bragging to Junior about how he had flamed Kammy when he found her asleep on the throne a second time (after he caught a few extra hours of z's himself), and didn't leave so much as a scorch-mark on his golden chair.
 Kammy, who was further down the table was darkly muttering to herself, her clothes still blackened by the king's firebreath.